-Besides the excess noise and signal attenuation, the imperfections of Alice's and Bob's devices may lead to other unwanted effects, such as imperfect shot-noise calibrations or phase noise, with results in random phase rotations between the sent and the received data.
-Those imperfections were studied in~\cite{Jouguet2012} for coherent-state CV-QKD, taking into account finite size effects for Gaussian collective attacks.
+Besides the excess noise and signal attenuation, the imperfections of Alice's and Bob's devices may lead to other unwanted effects, such as imperfect shot-noise calibrations or phase noise, with results in random phase rotations between the sent and received data.
+Those imperfections were studied by~\cite{Jouguet2012} for coherent-state CV QKD taking into account finite-size effects for Gaussian collective attacks.
 It was shown that the phase noise degrades the correlations between the trusted parties, which also limits the performance of the protocols.
-By properly characterizing the phase noise, the trusted parties can however put tighter bounds on Eve's information~\cite{Jouguet2012}.
+By properly characterizing the phase noise, the trusted parties can, however, put tighter bounds on Eve's information~\cite{Jouguet2012}.

-Systematic analysis of trusted noise in realistic coherent-state CV-QKD was performed in~\cite{Laudenbach2018} by developing models for various sources of noise, including source and LO intensity fluctuations, imperfect modulation, phase noise, common-mode rejection ratio in a homodyne detector, detection noise and quantization noise of the analog-to-digital converter.
-Those models allow to efficiently predict the performance of practical CV-QKD systems.
-However, the security of a particular implementation can only be based on the actually measured data and subsequent characterization of trusted and untrusted noise, to be incorporated to the security analysis.

-Analysis of practical imperfections in the composable finite-size security framework was performed for the no-switching protocol in~\cite{Pirandola2021a}, considering different trust levels of the setup components.
+Systematic analysis of trusted noise in realistic coherent-state CV QKD was performed by~\cite{Laudenbach2018} who developed models for various sources of noise, including source and LO intensity fluctuations, imperfect modulation, phase noise, common-mode rejection ratio in a homodyne detector, detection noise, and quantization noise of the analog-to-digital converter.
+Those models allow one to efficiently predict the performance of practical CV-QKD systems.
+However, the security of a particular implementation can be based only on the actually measured data and subsequent characterization of trusted and untrusted noise to be incorporated to the security analysis.
+Analysis of practical imperfections in the composable finite-size security framework was performed for the no-switching protocol by~\cite{Pirandola2021a} who considered different trust levels of the setup components.